 - N(d1) and N(d2) are the statistical measures (normal distribution) for the values of d1 and d2 respectively.

-2 Simple Methods to Calculate Implied Volatility in Excel
+How to Calculate Implied Volatility in Excel: 2 Simple Methods

 In this section, we will use the Black Scholes Model formula to determine the implied volatility for a fixed option price with 2 simple methods.
 In the first method, we will iterate manually and use the Goal Seek feature of Excel in the second method.